 So promise me—you will charge what your product is worth!
 Don’t sell yourself short.
 You will burn out quickly if you are barely making a profit (or worse, losing money!).

-One thing to keep in mind: lower prices don’t necessarily mean lower sales.
+One thing to keep in mind: lower prices don’t necessarily mean higher sales.
 People will think you are selling a sub-quality product if you’re underpriced.
 Alternately, they will often think you’re selling premium quality product if you charge more.

 Calculate Your Costs